 They also allow their Cabernet Sauvignons to age well before release – both in barrel (up to 30 months – using a combination of both new and used oak).
 Rudy tends to blend the wines early – letting them age for additional time in barrel.
 Once bottled – they hold the wine for at least a year before release.
-As a result current releases at the time of this review are their 2009 Cabernet Sauvignon – most wineries are releasing their 2012 red wines.
+As a result current releases at the time of this review were their 2009 Cabernet Sauvignon – most wineries at that time were releasing their 2012 red wines.

 Their wines are built to age – with good acidity, fruit and structure.
 Solid fruit and well made wines also show well after several days of being open – such as these vintages.

-Despite the 2009 vintage being 5.5 years old at the time of this review the vintage still tastes youthful on the palate – this wine has a lot of life ahead of itself.
+Despite the 2009 Prim Family Vineyard Cabernet Sauvignon being 5.5 years old at the time of this review the vintage still tastes youthful on the palate – this wine has a lot of life ahead of itself.
 Darker fruit aromas show, notes of cedar, red currant, red cherry – the bouquet is very appealing.
 The tannins are still certainly there, linger and are noticeable but are becoming more integrated as the wine ages.
 Notes of red licorice show on the finish.

-The 2011 vintage produced some interesting and solid wines from parts of Napa – especially the hillsides from Pritchard Hill up through Howell Mountain.
+The 2011 Prim Family Vineyard Cabernet Sauvignon produced some interesting and solid wines from parts of Napa – especially the hillsides from Pritchard Hill up through Howell Mountain.
 Only 225 cases of this Cabernet Sauvignon were produced.
 Initially there is a hint of herbalness or pine on the nose but as it breathes it disappears showing a good mix of red and darker fruits with subtle notes of mocha and vanilla.
 There is very good mouth watering acidity especially on the finish, the wine is lively in the mouth with long lasting tannins.